MinnDevelopment/java-discord-rpc/README.md

 ### Basics

-The library can be used just like SDK.
+The library can be used just like the SDK.
 This means you can almost copy the exact code used in the official documentation.

 ```java
 import club.minnced.discord.rpc.*;